ethanplazz/startup/notes.md

 ## CSS

 I just did my first ever practice with css and it's great.
 I am understanding the concept of essentially just selecting what you want to edit and then applying things to it.
 For example you could have a block that styles the whole body, a block that styles only tables, only sections, it can be anything.
 You can also name an element so you can only edit that specific element with css.
-You can do all sorts of things with color, size, alignment, backgrounds, borders, etc.
+You can do all sorts of things with color, size, alignment, backgrounds, borders, etc. I have been doing a lot of css for this next deliverable.
+I like assigning everything a class in my html so I can just edit that specifically using a hashtag in my css because once the file starts getting long then certain things start to override each other especially if my html isn't the best.

 ## Deploying to Server